 Passing Gate 3 is the beginning of the next phase, not the end.
 Systems that demonstrate business impact should immediately enter a scaling evaluation.
 Recent data on corporate AI investment trends underscores that the gap between spending and operational impact remains — and that scaling validated systems is where the real value lies.

-- Can this be expanded to more users, regions, or products?
-If the system works for one sales region, what's the cost and timeline to roll it out across all regions?
+- Can this expand to more users, regions, or products?
+What's the cost and timeline for full rollout?

 - Is the ROI case strengthened by scale?
-Some AI systems have strong unit economics at scale but marginal economics at limited deployment.
+Some systems have strong unit economics only at volume.

 The graduation framework creates a virtuous cycle: successful graduates build organizational confidence in AI, which improves future pilot selection, which increases the graduation rate.
 Organizations that have graduated multiple AI pilots report a consistent pattern — the first graduation is the hardest, and each subsequent one moves faster because the infrastructure, processes, and organizational muscle are already in place.

-The framework only works with organizational buy-in.
-McKinsey's research on scaling AI found that organizations with dedicated AI leadership are 2x more likely to achieve production deployments.
-The NIST AI Risk Management Framework provides a complementary governance structure for managing these decisions.
-Three structural changes make the framework stick:
+The framework only works with organizational buy-in and disciplined resource allocation.
+Research on scaling AI found that organizations with dedicated AI leadership are significantly more likely to achieve production deployments.
+The The AI Risk Management Framework provides a complementary governance structure for managing these decisions.

 - Appoint a graduation owner.
-One person (not a committee) with authority to approve or kill at each gate.
-This is typically a senior engineering or product leader, not a data scientist.
+One person with authority to approve or kill at each gate — not a committee.

 - Make killing easy and blame-free.
-Most pilots should die.
-That's the point of experimentation.
-Celebrate well-run experiments that produced clear negative results — they prevented bad investments.
-Maintain a "lessons learned" repository where killed pilots document their findings.
+Most pilots should die — celebrate clear negative results that prevented bad investments.

 Expected Results

 Organizations that implement this framework typically see meaningful improvements across their AI portfolio.
-Research on organizations using structured AI scaling frameworks found that systematic approaches reduced project delivery times by 50-60%.
+Research on organizations using structured AI scaling frameworks found that systematic approaches reduced project delivery times by an estimated 50-60%.

-- Graduation rate increase from ~10% to 40-60% — resources concentrate on the most promising candidates
+- Higher graduation rate from pilot to production — resources concentrate on the most promising candidates

-- Time-to-production drops by 40-60% — clear criteria eliminate the ambiguity that causes stalls
+- Faster time-to-production — clear criteria eliminate the ambiguity that causes stalls

-- Better pilot selection and faster failure — knowing the graduation criteria in advance forces more rigorous hypothesis formation, while explicit kill criteria prevent zombie projects from accumulating
+- Better pilot selection and faster failure — explicit kill criteria prevent zombie projects from accumulating

 When This Approach Does Not Apply